SEC Football Power Rankings: Week 4

 "We're knocking the dang doors down one at a time.
 So we're going to knock a door down every seven days is what we're trying to do, because one of you will come up with something ...
 I don't want to hear anything about this running quarterback, I don't want to hear anything about teeing it up for a home game and not playing good.
 What other doors do you guys got?"

 You'll have to pardon the media's skepticism about Kentucky's football program.
 It has rarely looked this strong.
-Now, everybody wants to see just how high the newly ranked No. 17 Wildcats can go.
+Now, everybody wants to see just how high the No. 17 Wildcats can go.

 4. Auburn Tigers